Dandruff vs. Dry Scalp: Is There a Difference?

-If you've ever experienced dandruff or a dry scalp, then you know it's the literal worst—and the difference between the two isn't super obvious.
-If you're wondering about the cause of (and best solution for) your flakes, we've got you covered.
+If you've ever experienced a flakey scalp, then you know it's the literal worst.
+But is it dandruff or do you just have a dry scalp?
+Turns out, the difference between the two isn't super obvious.
+If you're wondering about the cause of (and the best solution for) your flakes, we've got you covered.

 Here's a complete breakdown of dandruff vs. dry scalp and what to do about both.
 (Related: 10 Scalp-Saving Products for Healthier Hair)

 Dandruff vs. Dry Scalp

 Dandruff is the term for the tiny flakes of skin, dried oil, and dirt build-up that develop on your scalp.
 Meanwhile, a dry scalp is one that has very little oil on it.
 Sometimes the two conditions are connected, but not always.

 In some cases, dandruff flakes are simply a result of a dry scalp, which can happen due to poor scalp care (like using drying products or shampooing too often), according to Sheel Desai Solomon, M.D., a dermatologist in North Carolina.

 Dandruff can also be the result of an overgrowth of yeast.
 Surprise!
 You have a fungal yeast organism called Malassezia living on your scalp.
 This yeast is thought to contribute to dandruff in some people because it produces oleic acid, a fatty acid that can irritate the skin and cause flakes, says Dr. Solomon.
 Here comes the fun part: If your dandruff is caused by an overgrowth of yeast, you likely also have a dry scalp.
 "Malassezia feeds on the oil on the scalp and that dries out the scalp even further," says Dr. Solomon.